 Resources for County Officials

-Often, we hear county elected and appointed officials express the belief that they’re required to approve all permits & variance applications that meet the basic criteria laid out in their ordinance.
+Often, we hear county elected and appointed officials express the belief that they’re required to approve all permits & variance applications that meet the basic criteria laid out in one section of their ordinance.

 The Conditional Use Permit and Variance application processes exist so that county officials can carefully weigh the pros and cons of the issue and make decisions based on a number of factors, including the promotion of public health, safety, welfare, morals, order, convenience, appearance, and prosperity.

 Denial of a permit or variance based on any of these factors (which are generally listed within the county’s zoning ordinance and/or comprehensive plan) is legally sound and virtually bulletproof in a court of law.
 This has been proven on multiple occasions in our state courts.

 Your County’s Comprehensive Plan

 Your County’s Zoning Ordinance (not just the CAFO ordinance!)